ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 Systems Beat Heroics

-A strong oral surgery practice should not depend on a few heroic coordinators, after-hours owner attention, or inconsistent follow-up discipline to protect high-value demand.
-The right intake architecture makes the center feel more decisive, more organized, and more operationally trustworthy before the surgeon ever walks into the room.
+A strong oral surgery practice should not depend on a few heroic coordinators, after-hours leadership rescue, or inconsistent follow-up discipline to protect high-value demand.
+The right intake system makes the center feel more decisive, more organized, and more trustworthy before the surgeon ever walks into the room.

 The strongest oral surgeons do not just sound expert.
 They respond like the best option the moment the patient reaches out.